GienekP/menu4car/README.md

     cd menu4car
     git submodule init
     git submodule update

+In case "by hand" the apultra content should be placed in menu4car/apultra catalog.

 Then type "make" to make dependences (apultra library) and the menu4car itself.